- 15th century - 19th century (Creation)

 Name of creator

-Preserved interstate treaties and other documents from the 12th century show that the authorities would already oversee the work of the public notary and the chancellery.
+Preserved interstate treaties and other documents from the 12th century offer evidence that the authorities oversaw the work of the public notary and the chancellery already at that time.
 Based on key provisions made during the 15th century, the central administration consisted of five offices located in the Rector's Palace.
-These were The Public Notary (legal private affairs), the State Chancellery (legal public affairs), the Judicial Chancellery (criminal justice affairs), the Office of the State Secretary (legal state affairs) and the Slavic Chancellery, which would be transformed into the Turkish Chancellery.
+These were: The Public Notary (legal private affairs), the State Chancellery (legal public affairs), the Judicial Chancellery (criminal justice affairs), the Office of the State Secretary (legal state affairs) and the Slavic Chancellery, which would eventually be transformed into the Turkish Chancellery.
 The secretaries oversaw the process of taking minutes of the sessions of the Senate, the Minor Council, as well as of those of the Major Council.
 This fonds contains primarily minutes of the sessions of the Senate.
 In addition, secretaries would also compile the entire state correspondence as instructed by the Senate and the Minor Council.
 They also created diplomatic codes and deciphered diplomatic mail, issued state documents, such as certificates of the citizenship of the Dubrovnik Republic.
 According to the data, the influence of state secretaries increased substantially since the 17th century so that they could be considered as the main administrative officials of the Dubrovnik Republic.

 Immediate source of acquisition or transfer

 The fonds has been linked to the archive since its inception.
 In times of the Dubrovnik Republic, the books of the fonds were stored in the Rector's Palace.
 They remained in the Rector’s Palace after the fall of the Republic (1808).
-The archives were consolidated in 1891 when they became available to researchers.
-The archive in the Rector's Palace has been functioning as an independent institution since 1920 and it was dislocated to the Sponza Palace in 1952, where it is still located today.
+In 1891, the archives were consolidated and became available to researchers.
+The archive in the Rector's Palace has been functioning as an independent institution since 1920 and it was moved to the Sponza Palace in 1952, where it is still located today.

 Content and structure area